 August 1-7: National Minority Donor Awareness Week

-Heightened minority-focused outreach activities bring accurate donation messages to minority communities, encouraging donor registration and promoting healthy living and disease prevention to decrease the need for transplantation.
+Heightened minority-focused outreach activities bring accurate donation messages and inspiring stories to minority communities, encouraging donor registration and promoting healthy living and disease prevention to decrease the need for transplantation.
 Observances have included prayer breakfasts, health walks, and donor drives.